fluent/fluentd-docs/README.md

 English article is maintained by Fluentd team.
 Another language article, e.g. ja, is maintained by the community.
 So some articles may be outdated.
-If you find outedated article, please send pull request to this repository.
+If you find outdated article, please send pull request to this repository.

 # Install